tsgilmer/tsgilmer/README.md

 Network analysis

 I also have certification in FANUC Robotics during my time as a robot doctor at Mazda Toyota Manufacturing, as well as hands-on experience with the robots, including building applicators, helping install lines, as well as work with PELT machines for paint film builds, wave scan meters, and color meters.

+## Contact

+I’m actively seeking opportunities in systems engineering, manufacturing engineering, or data-driven operations roles.
+My phone number is (256)627-7162 and my email is gilmer72086@yahoo.com